dylanwal/chem_analysis/README.md

 Your one-stop shop for analyzing chemistry data.

-This package was developed general, but special attention was paid to analyze large data sets (example: analyzing 1000 NMR at once).
+This package was developed for general chemistry data analysis, but special attention was paid to analyze large data sets (example: analyzing 1000 NMR at once).

 Design Philosophy:
 * Handle large data sets
   * Support analyzing 1000s of NMR at once. (like those generated from kinetic analysis)
 * Modular
-  * be able to turn on or off or switch out methods with minimal code change
+  * Be able to turn on or off or switch out processing or analysis methods with minimal code change
 * Explict
   * Alot of analytic software automatically perform data transforms and hide this from the user making it hard to truly know what's going on with your data.
 Here everything needs to be called explicitly, but typical processing